Militia Act of 1862: Attitude of Congress

-The 37th Congress neither leaned heavily towards the enrollment of black volunteers, nor towards their continued blockage.
-Even with both a Republican Senate and House majority (54 to 29 in the Senate, and 107 to 63 in the House), the issue of black recruitment was not easily settled because even "people in the Republican Party, were very hesitant to move towards black soldiers."

-The idea to use African Americans as laborers was generally accepted in Congress.
-Throughout their time as slaves, they had proven themselves capable of household chores.
-Head of the Militia Committee, Republican Senate Preston King, commented in debate, "Nobody would, probably, object to their cooking."
-After all, affluent Confederates were already taking advantage of their slaves by bringing "body servants" that would prepare food, build trenches, construct shelters and clean clothes at campsites.
-Clarifying that only labor-intensive jobs for blacks were acceptable, Senator Garrett Davis of Kentucky shared with the rest of Congress on July 5: "I have heard no objection on the part of any Union man to the employment of Negroes to dig a canal."
-Quite simply, he and others wanted to keep the war a "white man's quarrel," without integrating black soldiers.
+The 37th Congress was divided in their stance on the enrollment of black volunteers, with some in the Republican Party (who held a majority in both chambers) arguing that they should not be integrated with white soldiers.
+However, the idea to use African Americans as laborers was generally accepted.
+Debate focused on the intensity of the labor African Americans would perform.
+At the time, affluent Confederates were already taking advantage of their slaves by bringing "body servants" that would prepare food, build trenches, construct shelters, and clean clothes at campsites.
+Head of the Militia Committee, Republican Senator Preston King commented, for example, that "nobody would, probably, object to their cooking."
+Conversely, Senator Garrett Davis of Kentucky argued that only labor-intensive jobs such as digging canals were acceptable for African Americans.

 Therefore, those of the 37th Congress in support of black combatants were proposing one of the most important developments of the war.
 If they were to convince their counterparts of the benefits to using black soldiers during the Second Session of 1862, blacks would be involved in combat and labor positions for the first time since 1792.
 Furthermore, they would be bestowing an opportunity for slaves everywhere to prove themselves worthy of respect and equality on the battlefield.
 For that reason, abolitionist Frederick Douglass strongly urged the President and Congress in 1861 to "[l]et the slaves and free colored people be called into service and formed into a liberating army, to march into the South and raise the banner of Emancipation."
 Although lasting only seven days, July 9 to 16, the debate concerning the proposition of black soldier participation and its result brought blacks so much closer to earning their freedom.